DKLoehr/FractaSketch/README.md

 Most lines, when drawn, will have an arrowhead; this will be matched with the arrowhead on the baseline during iterations.
 Thus the line type determines the orientation of the replacing element after iteration.
 The line types designate where on the line the arrowhead would appear if line was drawn horizontally to the right.
 Static lines have no arrowhead and are not replaced during iterations.
 Hidden lines are "fuzzier", have no arrowhead, and are neither replaced nor shown during iteration.

-There are three grid settings (none, square, hex), which you can change by clicking on the appropriate buttons on the top.
+There are three grid settings (none, square, triangle), which you can change by clicking on the appropriate buttons on the top.
 If there is a grid, everything will snap to it.

 ### Creating a Template:
 Click once on the grid to start drawing.
 Click again to put down a line of whatever type you have selected.
 You can change the type by clicking the buttons or using the number keys 1-6 (not the numpad, though).